jbennie/sugar/doc/js/webcomponents.md

 You can see two things here:

-1. The component extends the ```SInputWebComponent``` class
+1. The component extends the ```HTMLInputElement``` class
+2. The ```HTMLInputElement``` is passed to the ```native``` function that abstract some dark instructions to allow the extend to work properly with native HTMLElement
-2. The component is defined with a third parameter that represent the native DOM element to extend
+3. The component is defined with a third parameter that represent the native DOM element to extend

 You can now use your input component using the **is** notation like so: